andrewconnell/sp-dev-training-spfx-deployment/Lab.md

 ## Exercise 1: Deploying SPFx Solutions

-In this exercise you will create a simple SharePoint Framework (SPFx) client-side web part that will be used in trying out different deployment configurations.
+In this exercise you will create a simple SharePoint Framework (SPFx) client-side web part that will be used to try out different deployment configurations.

 > NOTE: The instructions below assume you are using v1.9.1 of the SharePoint Framework Yeoman generator.